DSC-Flutter-PU/Project-App/README.md

 3. Work on a non-master branch
 4. Push the code, and create a Pull Request.
 5. Your code will be merged shortly.

-Your code might show failing on the Actions, this might be mainly due to the commit having no tag, No problemo, it will be fixed.
-Active releases can be found [here.](https://github.com/DSC-Flutter-PU/Project-App/releases)

 > Please choose a task among the following to fix